KFRO-FM: KVUT goes silent

 At 5pm on May 24, 2024, at the end of school year, KVUT ceased operations and went off the air.
 UT Tyler College of Arts and Sciences Dean Neil Gray thanked the station's staff, volunteers and donors, but said the university's resources could be used for other projects to train students in the communications industry.
 The station was purchased with the intent to broadcast programming from National Public Radio (NPR) along with local news, weather, and community information.
 During evenings and overnight, KVUT aired jazz music from the PubJazz network.
 The station, like most nonprofits, sought donations on the air and on its website.

 In September 2024, Scottie Rice’s RCA Broadcasting, owner of KFRO in Longview, announced that it would purchase KVUT for $100,000.
 RCA will revert the station to commercial operation as a simulcast of Longview AM station 1370/94.1 KFRO's classic hits format and returning the KFRO-FM call sign to the dial.
 The KFRO-FM call sign was utilized by 95.3 KWLL for the majority of the last 30 years.

-Keep Forever Rolling On
+KFRO simulcast

 On November 22, 2024, the sale of the station was granted, with 99.7 returning to the air, using a stunt format of television and movie themes.

 On December 5, 2024, stunting ended after the closing of the deal between the University and new owner, with a direct simulcast of KFRO 1370/94.1 Longview beginning at 2:00 pm.
 99.7, 94.1, and 1370 were broadcasting Christmas music for the season, with regular classic hits programming beginning for 99.7, and returning to 94.1 and 1370.

-December 26, 2024, the KFRO stations returned to the "Classic Hits" format at 12:05am.
+On December 26, 2024, the KFRO stations returned to the "Classic Hits" format at 12:05am.
 The KFRO stations play the top hits of the disco era into the early 2000s.